 - Chicken Broth: This recipe uses low-sodium chicken stock.
 For even more flavor, use smoked chicken stock.

 - Cheese: I used a combination of freshly grated Parmesan cheese and shredded white cheddar cheese.
+Freshly grate the cheese instead of using pre-shredded cheese.
+It melts more smoothly into the sauce since it doesn't contain the anti-caking agents found in packaged shredded cheese.

 - Seasonings: I used a simple blend of smoked paprika, Italian seasoning, salt, and black pepper.
 Feel free to add garlic powder, Cajun seasoning, or a pinch of red pepper flakes.